gravitational/teleport/rfd/0156-notifications.md

 message UpdateUserLastSeenNotificationRequest {
    // username is the username of the user. string username = 1;
-   // user_notification_state is the updated user last seen notification item.
+   // user_notification_state is the udpated user last seen notification item.
    UserLastSeenNotification user_last_seen_notification = 2;
 }